HOW WAS AN EGYPTIAN MINING EXPEDITION CARRIED OUT?

 HUNDREDS OF INSCRIPTIONS?

 This is another fundamental and debated question of our work because no water or scrub trees, and few wild animals existed naturally in this part of the desert.
 All food and water would have had to be brought from elsewhere, which means that either the state or other individuals had to supply these expeditions.
 The short answer is that the expeditioners ate bread and meat, and they drank beer and water.
 We have found remains of animal bones in the corners of people’s houses, but we still need to study whether these are bones of wild animals caught in the desert or bones of domesticated animals brought from the Nile Valley.
 Similarly, we have found remains of grains, but we are still studying whether the Egyptians brought grain from the Nile Valley which the workers made into their own bread, or whether they transported pre-made bread from the Nile Valley so the workers did not need to bake.
 What their water supply was is also unknown.
 We have not yet found wells dug near any of the largest settlements.
+But it is also unlikely that anyone trekked water 35 kilometers from the Nile Valley.
 We are still looking for wells that the expeditioners may have dug in the desert, and even then, they may have needed to carry water several kilometers to the major sites.
 Water was likely the most precious commodity in the desert.
 It was no doubt protected and rationed by the state.

 No. Much of the early literature about Wadi el-Hudi called the mining camps “fortresses,” mostly because Site 9 mimics the shape of contemporary fortresses along the Nile in Lower Nubia, such as Buhen (which has walls that were nearly 30 meters thick).
 However, unlike the architecture there, that of Site 9 is impractical for the protection of the people from any attack of an army.
 The walls are a mere 2 meters tall and 1 meter thick at their base; they can be scaled by any able-bodied person.
 There are also small holes in the exterior walls of Site 9 that previous scholars called “loopholes,” hypothesizing that arrows could be shot through them.
 However, they do not flare open, like contemporary loopholes in the Lower Nubian forts.
 So archers behind them could have shot only straight forward.
 And they have jagged rocks peeking into the openings that would have blocked many shots.
 On the other hand, most of the holes in the Site 9’s exterior walls open into small passages or rooms that probably needed light, or they point to places where a lot of people worked or would have walked by.
 These holes much more probably functioned as windows for light and vision.
 The walls did offer minimal enclosure and protection, but they were more akin to town walls.
 That is to say, they restricted access, and gave minimal protection to people inside from animals or perhaps a small group of thieves, but they never were intended to withstand a frontal attack by an army.
 We should, instead, call Site 9 a “settlement” or “camp” or even “fortified settlement,” but never a “fortress.”